 When using very large surfaces, most of the users will be in the radiative near-field \cite{Bjornson2019a}.
 Therefore, the standard far-field-based channel models must be revised.
 For example, the spatial channel correlation will not only carry angular information but also depth information, which is yet another spatial dimension that can be used to separate UEs by precoding and combining.
 This makes it an excellent scenario where the principles of Massive MIMO 2.0 will prevail; that is, utilize spatial correlation for interference suppression.
 The methodology for SE analysis can be readily applied to large surfaces, thus the main research challenges are related to resource allocation, hardware design, channel modeling, acquisition of spatial correlation, as well as experimental verification.
 In addition to providing communication services, the unprecedented spatial resolutions provided by large surfaces can be also used for positioning of objects and sensing \cite{Hu2018b}.

 A different but related concept is an intelligent reflecting surface \cite{Wu2018a}, which is not actively transmitting power but when illuminated by the signal from a BS or UE, it can reconfigure its reflective properties to form narrow beams with desired properties.
-The same concept has appeared under the names intelligent walls \cite{Subrt2012a}, reflectarrays \cite{Hum2014a}, and metasurfaces \cite{liaskos2018new}.
-The general idea is to gain control of the propagation environment instead of only controlling the transmitter and/or receiver.
+The same concept has appeared under the names intelligent walls \cite{Subrt2012a}, {reconfigurable} reflectarrays \cite{Hum2014a}, and metasurfaces \cite{liaskos2018new}. {The general concept is supported by plenty of experiments \cite{Shaker2014a}, although there is a wide gap between the physics and communication literature that need to be bridged.} The general idea is to gain control of the propagation environment instead of only controlling the transmitter and/or receiver.